aws/aws-cdk/packages/aws-cdk/CONTRIBUTING.md

 #### Regression

 Validate that previously tested functionality still works in light of recent changes to the CLI.
-This is done by fetching the functional tests of the latest published release, and running them against the new CLI code.
+This is done by fetching the functional tests of the previous published release, and running them against the new CLI code.

 These tests run in two variations: